 Convertkit is a little fancier, and every once in awhile they have free trainings and masterclasses.
 In Spring 2017, I went through their Product Creation Masterclass, which was pretty awesome; they had speakers every week teaching on different parts of the process, and assignments to complete sent through email.
+This past year was a 30 day landing page contest/challenge with awesome prizes!
+(I didn’t win, but that’s ok.)
 They’re a great company to have for email service.

 However, they are the ones that cost every month, and like most email service providers; the price is dependent on how many subscribers you have.
 To start off, it’s $29/month.
 But, they usually have a 14 day trial so you can check it out before committing to it and paying.
 It is absolutely worth the money if you have the money to pay for it.

 Mailerlite, on the other hand, is free to start off, and is free until you have 1,000 subscribers on your email list.
 So, if you’re pressed for money, or don’t think you’ll have many subscribers for a few months; you may want to consider starting with Mailerlite.

 It’s better to start off free with Mailerlite to build your email list, than to not build an email list at all and wait til you can pay for Convertkit.

 Once you choose an email service provider, simply set up your account with them, then you’ll want to either create a form for readers to sign up your email list or sign up for a freebie.
 Usually, freebies are found inside blog posts.
 We won’t be getting into how to set up an email form in this post.

 A theme is the core design of your website.

 It’s basically just how it looks; where the menu(s) are, how the top of the site looks, things like that.
 A lot of the design can be edited with plugins, as well.
 (Plugins allow you to do more, or have more, on your site than what your theme offers, along with helping with other useful things.)